Navid200/xDrip/docs/Nightscout/NS_SwapSize.md

 Type sudo chmod 600 /var/SWAP and enter.
 Type sudo mkswap /var/SWAP and enter.
 Type swapon /var/SWAP and enter.
 Type free -h.
 It should now show 2GB.
-You can now exist the terminal.
+You can now exit the terminal.